 Armed with this insight, we can now begin charting our way through IBM i modernization minefield, figuring the implementation languages for each component etc while continuously ensuring that these architectural and design decisions are moving us toward the desired end state.
-The likely rewards are increased rates of success, focus on positive outcomes, sense of control, and overall rewarding experience even for the most challenging projects.
+The likely rewards are increased rates of success, focus on positive outcomes, a sense of control, and an overall rewarding experience even for the most challenging projects.

 I would love to hear your feedback!